-Co-curation has implications for human geography, and other allied disciplines.
-Importantly, co-curation could open sources at the boundary of public knowledge, such as the private archives of voluntary organisations (Boyer, 2004), which to date have remained an underutilised resource.
-It may enhance research quality through promoting methodological innovation which will lead to new, substantive insights.
-It may also enhance research engagement and impact through the relationships which are at its core.
+Co-curation has implications for human geography, and for other allied disciplines.
+Importantly, co-curation could open sources at the boundary of public knowledge, such as the private archives of voluntary organisations (Boyer, 2004), which to date have remained an under-utilised resource.
+It may enhance research quality through promoting methodological innovation that will lead to new, substantive insights.
+It may also enhance research engagement and impact through the relationships that are at its core.
 While co-curation should not be approached uncritically, it should, we suggest, be seen as a useful addition to the human geographer's methodological toolbox.